aces/Loris-MRI/docs/scripts_md/delete_imaging_upload.md

 INPUTS:
   - $dbhr  : database handle reference.
+  - $filesRef: reference on the hash of all files.
   - $tarchiveID: ID of the DICOM archive.
   - $dataDirBasePath: config value of setting `dataDirBasePath`.
   - $scanTypesToDeleteRef: reference to the array that contains the list of scan type names to delete.
+  - $fileBaseName: base name of the file to delete or '' if a file's base name should not be used to determine whether a file is deleted or not.

 RETURNS:
   - an array of hash references.
 Each hash has four keys: `FileID` => FileID of a file